BootBlock/PoSh-Backup/README.md

                         Name           = "ImportantDocumentsArchive" # Base name for the archive file (date stamp will be added)
                         DestinationDir = "D:\MyBackups\Documents"    # Optional: overrides DefaultDestinationDir for this job RetentionCount = 7                          # Number of old archive versions to keep (e.g., 7 for one week of dailies)
+                        # Optional: Treat 7-Zip warnings as success specifically for this job
+                        # TreatSevenZipWarningsAsSuccess = $true
                         # Add other job-specific settings here, like EnableVSS, ArchivePasswordMethod, etc.
                     }
                     "MyPhotos" = @{